cscortes/htmxflask/docs/DEVGUIDINGLIGHT.md

 ### ✅ Do This Instead
 - **Server-side thinking**: Handle state and logic on the server when possible
-- **Progressive enhancement**: Start with working HTML, enhance with HTMX
 - **Semantic HTML**: Use proper elements for their intended purpose
 - **Simple file structure**: Direct file serving without build steps
 - **Clear separation**: HTMX for interaction, CSS for presentation, minimal JS for edge cases